Huldah-dev/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print the alphabet in lowercase then in uppercase followed by a newline
+Print alphabets in lowercase then in uppercase followed by a new line